How Oracle Siebel CRM Licensing Works:

 Siebel Applications by User Type

-Siebel applications can also be categorized based on the user type, ensuring that each segment of users has access to the tools they need.
+Siebel applications can also be categorized by user type, ensuring that each segment of users has access to the tools they need.

 Employee Applications: Designed for internal use by salespeople and service representatives.